sdsc/website-summer-institute-2019/_sections/homepage-1-intro.md

 <img src="/img/bowtie-site-template-badge-w.png" style="width:150px;margin:30px auto 20px;">

-# SDSCSummer Institute 2017
+# SDSC Summer Institute 2017

-### 1 week of classes on all aspects of Supercoputing and Data Sciencee toAccelerate your path from Data to Discovery
+### 1 week of classes on all aspects of Supercomputing and Data Science to Accelerate your path from Data to Discovery

 &nbsp;